-While you have 500 characters to use in your pin description, hashtags count toward that total so don’t overdo it.
+While you have 500 characters to use in your pin description, hashtags count toward that total, so don’t overdo it.
 Four or five should be enough.
-Also, the first four hashtags show up beneath your pin in a search, make sure they’re not spammy sounding!
+Also, the first four hashtags show up beneath your pin in a search, so make sure they’re not spammy-sounding!

 Over to You

 Have you found a great real estate hashtag that you want to share?
 Looking for more help using them?
 Let us know in the comments!